lannes/Flutter-AdaptiveCards/example/README.md

 # AdaptiveCards example application example

-This should demonstrate all the cards, local and remote sources for AdaptiveCards
+This should demonstrate various card examples sourcing the AdaptiveCard markup from both local and remote sources.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view Flutter's online [documentation](https://flutter.io/).

-## Usage
+## Example Execution
 These instructions assume you are exercising the web and run in mobile device mode to ignore CORS

-### the demo
+### main.dart

-A demo with several different adaptive cards that can be activated by clicking on them in the main window.
+A demo with over a dozen different adaptive cards that can be activated by clicking on them in the main window.
-Main.dart is the default so it doesn't need to be passed as `-t` parameter
+* Main.dart is the default so it doesn't need to be passed as `-t` parameter

 ```
 cd example
 flutter run -d chrome --web-renderer html --web-port 3000
 ```

 ### registry.dart
+< insert purpose here>

 ```
 cd example
 flutter run -t lib/registry.dart -d chrome --web-renderer html --web-port 3000
 ```

 ### lab_web.dart
-Displays an adaptive card.
-Lets you specify the URL by pasting into a text field on the page.
+Displays an Adaptive card that is loaded via a URL.
+Specify the URL by entering or pasting into a text field on the page.
 Intended as a debugging tool

 ```
 cd example
 flutter run  lib/lab_web.dart -d chrome --web-renderer html --web-port 3000
 ```

-or for an emulator
+or for a mobile device emulator
 ```
 cd example
 flutter run lib/lab_web.dart -d <emulator name>
 ```

-in my case
+Ex: an Android Emulator named `emulator-555`
 ```
 cd example
 flutter run lib/lab_web.dart -d emulator-555
 ```

+`lab_web.dart` executes using this sequenece.

 ```mermaid
 sequenceDiagram